 How to Store & Meal Prep

-- Meal prep the dry mix: Combine oat flour, protein powder, baking powder, and salt in a small jar or container ahead of time.
+- Prep the dry mix ahead: Combine the oat flour, protein powder, baking powder, and salt in a small jar or container.
+When you're ready, add the wet ingredients, stir, and microwave.

 More High-Protein Recipes to Try